vadzimk/daltiler/README.md

 # daltiler

 ## Overview
-`daltiler` is a desktop application to automate product data entry from pdf catalogue into ERP for one particular vendor.
+**daltiler** is a desktop GUI application to automate product data entry from pdf catalogue into ERP for one particular vendor.
-Because the pdf catalog is also a price-list, `daltiler` is used each time pdf catalog is updated.
+Because the PDF catalog is also a price-list, **daltiler** is used each time PDF catalog is updated.

-`daltiler` uses
+### **daltiler** project uses
-- tabula-java as an engine for text extraction from pdf
+- tabula-java as an engine for text extraction from PDF
 - tabula-python as an interface to python language
-- python and pandas for data transformation into client required shape
+- Python and Pandas for data transformation into client required shape
-- Qt for python as gui library
+- Qt for python as GUI library
 - Qt threads to separate GUI from background process
-- python threads and atomic queue to speed up background i/o bound processing
+- Python threads and atomic queue to speed up background I/O bound processing

 ![Dailtiler ui final](running.png "Daltiler ui final")